0x416c616e/gitUdemyLearning/README.md

 ### git rm filename

-- remove a file from the repo (key distiction: deleting file locally is not the same thing)
+- remove a file from the repo (key distinction: deleting file locally is not the same thing)

 ### git add filename